What I'm About

-For more info on this, read my April 2017 guest column in the Amherst Bulletin and check out these resources on training and supporting young candidates:
+For more info on this, read my April 2017 guest column in the Amherst Bulletin.

-I am honored to be serving my first term as the State Representative from the 3rd Hampshire District, comprised of the towns of Amherst, Pelham, and precinct 1 of Granby.
+I am honored to be serving my first term as the State Representative from the 3rd Hampshire District, comprised of Amherst, Pelham, and precinct 1 of Granby.
 At 24 years old, I am the youngest current member of the MA legislature, which gives me a unique perspective and passion for bold legislation.
 In addition to advocating for my district as all Reps do, I see my unique role in the House as a member to push for systemic change, always trying to get bigger picture bills on the agenda.